-- 1. Titles of books should have quotation marks around them on all references.
+- 1. Titles of books should have quotation marks around them or be italicized on all references.
 Principal words in a title should be capitalized.
-Articles such as the, a, an or words with fewer than four letters should be capitalized if they are the first or last words in a title. - ie. "Of Mice and Men" is a literary classic. - ie. "Against All Enemies" is a New York Times best seller.
+Articles such as the, a, an or words with fewer than three letters should be capitalized if they are the first or last words in a title. - ie. "Of Mice and Men" is a literary classic. - ie. "Against All Enemies" is a New York Times best seller.

-The only composition titles that should not include quotation marks are the Bible and books that are mainly catalogs of reference materials, such as dictionaries, encyclopedias, directories, etc.
+The only composition titles that should not include quotation marks are the Bible, the Quran and other holy books that are primarily catalogs of reference material.
+In addition to catalogs, this category includes dictionaries, encyclopedias, directories, etc.

-- 2. Put quotation marks around song titles, play titles, titles of lectures and speeches, television programs and movie titles.
+- 2. Put quotation marks around song titles, play titles, titles of lectures and speeches.
 Do not italicize. - ie. Selections on the concert program will include "Fantasia in G," "Folk Song Suite," "Irish Tune from County Derry," "Shepherd's Hey" and "First Suite in E flat, Opus 28, No. 1."